KarWah/my_companion_hub/README.md

 ⚠️ Known Issues / Troubleshooting

+    Long generation times (15-30s) may cause timeouts on some hosting platforms because the client waits synchronously for the response.

-    currently image generation is stored on DB, might crash if too many images are saved (System design flaw)
+    Currently image generation is stored on DB, might crash if too many images are saved (System design flaw)

     Connection Refused (Temporal): Ensure the Docker container for Temporal is running and the worker is started (npm run worker).